AnchorFree’s Hotspot Shield is one of the most widely used Virtual Private Networks (VPNs) around.

 Potential problems associated with Hotspot Shield

-Firstly, Hotspot Shield is a US-based VPN.
+Hotspot Shield is a US-based VPN

 The United States has stringent copyright laws, which may make torrenters think twice before giving this VPN a try.
 And knowledge of the NSA’s surveillance capabilities may put off those who are hunting the highest privacy standards.

-Secondly, Hotspot Shield doesn’t offer payments in cryptocurrencies.
+Hotspot Shield doesn’t offer anonymous payments

-These transactions are becoming increasingly popular among VPN fans as they are almost completely anonymous.
+These transactions are becoming increasingly popular among VPN fans, as they are almost completely anonymous.
 With HotSpot Shield, your options are limited to PayPal and mainstream credit cards.

 It is important to note that Hotspot Shield has denied any wrong-doing.
 Also, the shady practices were reportedly limited to the free Android VPN, which is funded by advertising.

-HotSpot Shield is very clear here, stating that any IP data is erased immediately after VPN sessions and it keeps zero logs of online activity.
+HotSpot Shield is very clear here, stating that any IP data is erased immediately after VPN sessions, and it keeps zero logs of online activity.

 The provider admits it must collect some personal information when computers or mobile phones connect to the VPN, but this is limited to information such as the type of device and OS being used or the unique Mobile ID.
 So that’s nothing too serious.
 Moreover, the VPN also admits that personal data is shared routinely with advertisers (although this doesn’t apply to Premium users).

 All this information isn’t exactly evidence that Hotspot Shield is unsafe.
 But it’s slightly concerning nonetheless, and it’s definitely worth bearing in mind when comparing the VPN to competitors.